1919–20 NHL season

 The 1919–20 NHL season was the third season of the National Hockey League (NHL).
 A Quebec team was activated by the NHL, increasing the number of teams to four.
 Following changes in its ownership, the Toronto NHL franchise adopted the Toronto St. Patricks name.
 The four teams played 24 games in a split-schedule format.
 The Ottawa Senators won the league championship by winning both halves of the split-season.
-The Senators went on to win the Stanley Cup for the first time since the Cup challenge era ended and their eighth time overall, by defeating the PCHA's Seattle Metropolitans three games to two in a best-of-five series in the Stanley Cup Finals.
+The Senators went on to win the Stanley Cup for the first time since the Cup challenge era ended and their eighth time overall, by defeating the PCHA's Seattle Metropolitans three games to two in a best-of-five series in the Stanley Cup Final.

 League business

 The NHL approved the name change of Toronto's franchise to Tecumsehs on December 6, 1919, a previous name of a Toronto franchise in the NHA.
 Several days later the franchise was transferred from the Arena to private investors, which named the club the Toronto St. Patricks.
 The group paid $5,000 to the NHL for the franchise.

 Since the NHL had cancelled the previous Quebec franchise after Percy Quinn tried to use the franchise to resurrect the NHA, Quebec was without a franchise.
 By agreement with the NHL franchise's previous owners, a new Quebec franchise was approved on December 16, 1919.
 Quebec, which did not ice teams in the first two seasons of the NHL, finally iced a team, although they were not successful.